jh3nd3rs0n/jargyle/README.md

       ssl.keyStorePassword=PASSWORD
           The password for the key store for the SSL/TLS connections to the SOCKS server

+      ssl.keyStoreType=TYPE
+          The type of key store file for the SSL/TLS connections to the SOCKS server

       ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the SOCKS server

       ssl.trustStorePassword=PASSWORD
           The password for the trust store for the SSL/TLS connections to the SOCKS server

+      ssl.trustStoreType=TYPE
+          The type of trust store file for the SSL/TLS connections to the SOCKS server

     SCHEMES: